Send us a message

 For the employee, we can make sure you get the best possible settlement.
 This will include:

 • Advice on whether any claims arise on the termination of employment

 • Advice on what those claims might be worth

 • Advice on whether the sum offered is reasonable in the circumstances

 • An explanation of the meaning and effect of the agreement to you and advice on whether anything needs to be amended or changed

 • Further negotiation on your behalf as required

 The cost of advice will on most occasions be covered by the employer, meaning that you may not have to pay anything for this advice personally.

 Looking for expert legal help with all of the employment issues facing you?
-Contact our highly experienced employment law solicitors in Chichester, Fareham or Havant or use the contact form below and we will get back to you quickly.
+Contact our highly experienced employment law solicitors in Chichester, Fareham, Havant or Petworth or use the contact form below and we will get back to you quickly.